Tadiwr/uncleblob/README.md

 Uncle Blob, is a self hosted object store.
 Its light, fast and super simple to set up and get going and **written in RUST**

-To start the server run the following command, and customize the server to your liking.
+To start the server run the following command

     $ cargo run build

+If you want to customize uncle blob you are free to fork it!

 > The name 'Uncle Blob' is a combination of the famous clean code author Uncle Bob and the word 'Blob' which means Binary Large Object